tact-lang/tact.vim/doc/headless-readme.md

 vim -u NONE -c 'helptags $HOME\vimfiles\pack\tact-lang\start\tact\doc' -c q
 ```

-7. Start the Vim in the [valid Tact project](https://docs.tact-lang.org/) to be able to use `:Tact` command for easy compilation or simply provide any `.tact` file otherwise.
+7. Start the Vim in the [valid Tact project](https://docs.tact-lang.org/) to use the `:Tact` command for easy compilation or otherwise provide any `.tact` file.
 Happy coding 🚀

 </details>